-St Edmund's Chapel is probably the smallest church in England still in regular use.
-The chapel was consecrated in 1253 by Richard, Bishop of Chichester, who dedicated it to his friend St Edmund, Archbishop of Canterbury, who had died in 1245 and was canonised in 1247.
-Richard himself was canonised in 1262 thus St Edmund's Chapel is the only church still in existence that was dedicated to one English saint by another.
+One of the smallest working churches in England, Dover’s Chapel of St Edmund of Abingdon is also the only church still in existence that was dedicated to one English saint by another.
+It was consecrated in 1253 by Richard, Bishop of Chichester, who dedicated it to his friend St Edmund, Archbishop of Canterbury, who had died in 1245 and was canonised in 1247; Richard himself was canonised in 1262 thus St Edmund's Chapel is the only church still in existence that was dedicated to one English saint by another.

-St Edmund's Chapel stood in what was once a cemetery and it was probably intended for use as a chapel of rest.
-It was certainly used for this purpose for the burial of Richard, who just three days after the dedication ceremony in 1253, fell ill and died in the Maison Dieu.
+It was certainly used for the burial of Richard, who just three days after the dedication ceremony in 1253, fell ill and died in the Maison Dieu.
 His body lay in rest in the chapel before being returned to Chichester Cathedral for burial.
 His internal organs were removed and buried in a cist under the Chapel Altar, where it can still be seen.

-Priory Road was once, approximately, the boundary between St Martins Priory lands and the lands of the Maison Dieu.
+At one time, Priory Road was the boundary between St Martins Priory lands and the lands of the Maison Dieu.
 After the Reformation the land to the west became farmlands.
 The old farm and the ruins of the Priory began to disappear after 1847 when Effingham Crescent was built.